The wide-ranging Arctic fox

 The second female never breeds with the male but is only there to help care for the young.
 Usually the babysitter comes from the offspring from the previous year.
 After 8 – 10 weeks, the cubs become independent, reaching full maturity at 10 months.

 Image by Bas Vriesema aboard m/v Ortelius, Svalbard 2014

 Arctic foxes are monogamous, with each pair establishing a territory that they use for several years.
-In Svalbard, one of the prime destinations of Arctic cruises, the size of Arctic fox territory has been calculated to be between 35 and 50 square km (18 to 31 square miles).
-The size is dependent on the Arctic fox dens: Foxes that den on the coast have a smaller territory than those found in the valley.
-Most Arctic foxes in Svalbard are actually non-breeding.
-They are not isolated on Svalbard, however, since the drift ice enables them to roam over large areas, including Greenland and western Siberia.
+In Svalbard, the size of Arctic fox territory can vary widely between 3 - 60 square km (1 - 23 square miles).
+The territory size is dependent on the location of Arctic fox dens, as foxes that den on the coast have a smaller territory than those found inland.

 Image by Ute Walz aboard m/v Plancius, Svalbard 2017

-4. The Arctic fox is a social animal, in contrast to other species of fox that spend their time in isolation unless they’re with a mate or taking care of offspring.
+2. Though the Arctic fox usually hunts alone, it is a social animal - unlike other species of fox that are always alone unless with a mate or offspring.

-5. Arctic foxes can recognise each other from their scent, and female offspring often come back to visit their mother later on.
+3. Arctic foxes can recognise each other from their scent, and female offspring often come back to visit their mothers later in life.